MSingerLab/COMETSC/docs/source/quickstart.rst

     Optional gene list.
 Pointing -g to a text file with a list of genes will only run COMET with these genes.
-By default, it will use our own curated list of surface protein relevant genes.
+By default, it will run on all genes.
 Gene lists should be either comma delimited or line delimited.

 -C (int)